Bat Trang Ceramics Village

 Under the Le dynasty in the 15th century, we see the first oven appear in Bat Trang, a small village on the banks of the Red River located a few kilometres from Hanoi, which was the imperial capital at that time.
 Bat Trang was conveniently located on the waterway between the two largest cities and trading centres of the Hanoi era, once called Thang Long and Pho Hien.

-Vietnamese ceramics very quickly became an aesthetic benchmark characterized by its very freestyle of creation, largely inspired by Buddhism.
+Vietnamese ceramics very quickly became an aesthetic benchmark characterised by its very free style of creation, largely inspired by Buddhism.
 Launching its imperialism towards the South, the production of Vietnamese pottery and ceramics received a cultural contribution from the kingdom of Champa, conquered over the centuries.
-New decoration patterns marked by Indian civilization then appeared.
+New decoration patterns marked by Indian civilisation then appeared.
 Subsequently, Vietnamese ceramics incorporated certain Western methods with the arrival of the French at the end of the 19th century.
 At the National Museum of Historyin Hanoi, you can admire a very fine collection of statues representative of national ceramics.
 Nowadays, Vietnam is home to many Vietnamese ceramic production centres perpetuating artisanal excellence such as Bat Trang Village, renowned for the quality of its products throughout the country and even internationally.

 Bat Trang, the cradle of ceramics in Vietnam

 Visitors can stroll through the maze of alleys to visit the family workshops and observe the meticulous work of the artisans.
 Furthermore, you can observe all the stages in the production of Vietnamese ceramics: the preparation of the clay, the dexterity of the potter who shapes either by wheel or by moulding, the finesse of the decorative patterns: landscapes, figures, flowers and birds, folk characters, herbs and insects.
 Next comes the glaze, an important step that dresses and makes the ceramic waterproof and more resistant.
 Finally, comes the cooking which can last from 12 to 72 hours, depending on the kilns and the pieces to be cooked.
-The kilns are wood, coal and more recently gas and electric.
+The kilns used wood, coal and more recently gas and electric.
 And even if the kilns have been modernised, releasing less toxic fumes, the spectacle of the kilns is still impressive.
 Be sure to visit the Lo Bau kiln, a century-old kiln that was widely used until the 20th century and required a lot of wood and qualified personnel to adjust the temperature.
 The lighting of a kiln was a real ritual carried out by the master of the kiln who took care of the cooking, a crucial step, with care.

 For those who wish to unravel the secrets of Vietnamese ceramics, you can participate in a pottery class.
 Also worth seeing is the Ceramics Museum, located in the heart of the village in a beautiful traditional house, it allows you to admire a collection of more than 360 ceramic pieces from the 18th and 19th centuries.
 This small museum was founded on the initiative of a private Hanoi collector, Mr Tran Ngoc Lam.